 This section describes application of the SWAP model, including a description of the model inputs.
 The SWAP model is a widely used agricultural production model for estimating the response of agricultural production and associated revenues to changes in water supply.
-SWAP uses estimates of applied water (described in Appendix G, Section G.2.4, Estimates of Total Applied Water) along with crop distribution information (described in Appendix G, Section G.4.2, Crop Distribution and Applied Water for SWAP) to estimate agricultural production and associated revenues under baseline conditions and for LSJR Alternatives 2, 3, and 4.
+SWAP uses estimates of the relative applied water delivery (described in Appendix G, Section G.2.4, Estimates of Total Applied Water)-along with crop distribution information (described in Appendix G, Section G.4.2, Crop Distribution and Applied Water for SWAP) for each irrigation district to estimate agricultural production and associated revenues under baseline conditions and for LSJR Alternatives 2, 3, and 4.
 For more detailed description of the SWAP model, see Appendix G, Section G.4.1, Description of the Statewide Agricultural Production Model.